(skip to reporter contact information)

-Midwest Energy News is a project of the RE-AMP media center, which provides support to more than 145 nonprofits throughout the region, and is based at Fresh Energy, a non-partisan, nonprofit organization that advocates for clean energy policy.
-Midwest Energy News is an editorially independent news and information site, and its contents should not be considered to reflect policy positions of either Fresh Energy or RE-AMP.
+Midwest Energy News is published by Fresh Energy, a non-partisan, nonprofit organization that advocates for clean energy policy.
+Midwest Energy News is an editorially independent news and information site, and its contents should not be considered to reflect policy positions of Fresh Energy or our donors.

 Your comments and suggestions are welcome – please contact us at firstname.lastname@example.org